matt-fonto/books/beyond_cracking_the_coding_interview/Part 4 - Offers & Negotiation/notes.md

 See: `what_to_say_getting_offer.md`

 - Exploring offers are a high-pressure tactic aimed at preventing you from exploring elsewhere by imposing tight deadlines

+## Chapter 14: How to negotiate

+### How to negotiate if you don't have multiple offers

+- If you're actively interviewing, play companies off each other
+  - Looming onsite is already enough to get a small increase in compensation
+  - Especially effective if interviewing for a competitor of your target company

+#### If you this is your only offer and you have no other interviews

+- You should try not to be in this position
+- It's quite hard to negotiate without leverage
+- What to do?

+1. Lie about other offers

+- avoid this as much as possible

+2. Lie about interviews

+- as point 1, avoid it
+  "I'm wrapping up a few onsites and have several phone screens coming up"

+3. Bring up existing compensation

+4. Try to negotiate without bringing up other companies

+"I'm close to making a decision.
+Is there any possibility we could attach a signing bonues to my offer?
+If so, I'd be willing to sign immediately"

+### How to negotiate if you have multiple offers

+#### Boom markets: The reverse used car salesman

+- Which company would be your first choice if money was out of the table